SMS Schwaben: Postwar service

-The ship was briefly retained by the Reichsmarine after the war, and was reactivated for service on 1 August 1919.
+Schwaben was briefly retained by the Reichsmarine after the war, and was reactivated for service on 1 August 1919.
 According to Articles 182 and 193 of the Treaty of Versailles, Germany was obliged to keep sufficient vessels in commission to sweep mines from large areas in the North and Baltic Seas.
 (Note: Treaty of Versailles Section II: Naval Clauses, Articles 182 and 193.)
 Schwaben was therefore converted into a depot ship for F-type minesweepers to assist in meeting Germany's treaty obligations, which entailed removal of her remaining weaponry and construction of platforms to hold the minesweepers.
 She was assigned to the 6th Baltic Minesweeping Half-Flotilla, though this service did not last long, as the minesweeping work was completed by 19 June 1920.
 The old battleship was stricken from the naval register on 8 March 1921.
 She was sold for 3,090,000 marks and broken up for scrap that year in Kiel-Nordmole.